Triangle Wildlife Removal Podcast

 Structural repair: Gnawed fascia, torn soffits, and damaged screening replaced

-Insulation restoration: Contaminated or shredded insulation removed and replaced
+Insulation cleanup: Contaminated or shredded insulation removed and replaced

 All technicians are Ridge-Guard Certified and certified in advanced metal fabrication for wildlife exclusion.
-Metal-backed seals are the only materials that withstand repeated squirrel chewing.
-Triangle Wildlife Removal is the largest Ridge-Guard installer on the East Coast and an active NWCOA member.
+Metal-backed seals are the only materials that resist repeated chewing.
+Triangle Wildlife Removal is the largest Ridge-Guard installer on the East Coast and is a featured expert in the Regency Park Partnership interview on wildlife removal.

 Triangle Wildlife Removal Credentials

 Triangle Wildlife Removal & Pest Control, Inc. was founded in 1990 by Tad Bassett, who earned his B.S. in Fisheries and Wildlife Management from NC State University and previously worked with the NC Wildlife Resources Commission.
-The company has been handling squirrel removal in Garner and across Wake County for over 35 years.
+The company has been handling squirrel removal across the Triangle for over 35 years.
 The 14-person team includes staff Zoologist Derek Cline with 15 years of hands-on field experience.

 Key credentials: